Who We Are

 master their urges and impulses.

 We provide training, consulting, and other resources to guide people and organizations to develop and strengthen neural networks of Brain 3.0.
 We also guide leaders and organizations to harness and use Brain 3.0 to inclusively co-create transformation at the individual, organizational, community, and systemic levels that move us towards collective well-being, prosperity, and flourishing.

 Since our first programs in 2013, we have supported diverse groups facing financial hardship and adversity to develop and strengthen Brain 3.0.
 The support we provide enables them to more readily navigate obstacles, improve their lives, and positively impact their community.

 Currently, to address disparities in mental health, we are expanding access to our high-quality mental health resources.
-We are building a digital platform, a peer mentoring and support program, and a community healing program to support more people to improve their well-being.
+We are building a digital platform, a peer mentoring and support program, and a community healing & peace initiative to support more people to improve their well-being.

 Funding for our non-profit programs comes from donations, the Calm Clarity book and cards, our courses, and our speaking, training, and consulting engagements.
 Our donors and clients enable us to share the benefits of Calm Clarity with first-generation college students and schools, non-profit organizations, and workforce development programs serving low-income communities.

 Access - we support marginalized groups who are often ignored by premium training and development services.

 Inclusion - we welcome people from all socioeconomic backgrounds and identities.